District Initiatives

 - Joined the Google environment in 2014.

-1:1 Chromebooks in grades 3 through 8, and mobile devices throughout K-2 and 9-12.with
+- Launched a mobile learning initiative in 2014-2015 with 1:1 Chromebooks in grades 3 through 8, and mobile devices throughout K-2 and 9-12.

 You can view Bobcat TV programs on various technology and STEAM initiatives over the years: